 - A confirmed diagnosis of COPD

 For more detailed information on clinical data and patient selection criteria please download our free resources.

-The Zephyr Valves reduce lung hyperinflation by allowing trapped air to escape and preventing new air from entering that diseased lobe.
-The remaining lobes are then able to expand more fully and work more efficiently, reducing pressure on the diaphragm and improving overall lung function.
+These one-way valves comprised of nitinol and silicone allow trapped air to escape during exhalation, but close to prevent air from re-entering during inhalation.
+This allows atelectasis of the treated lobe and reduction in target lobe volume.
+The remaining lobes are then able to expand more fully and work more efficiently, reducing pressure on the diaphragm and improving overall lung function and breathing mechanics.1

 If you’d like to learn more about how the Zephyr Endobronchial Valve

 treatment can help your patients, our dedicated specialists are here to help.